open-mmlab/mmcv/README.md

 Note: If you would like to use `opencv-python-headless` instead of `opencv-python`, e.g., in a minimum container environment or servers without GUI, you can first install it before installing MMCV to skip the installation of `opencv-python`.

+### TroubleShooting

+If you meet issues when running or compiling mmcv, we list some common issues in [TROUBLESHOOTING.md](docs/trouble_shooting.md).